JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 The heavenly gentleness of his smile made his apologies irresistible.
 The richness of his deep voice added its own indescribable charm to the interesting business question which he had just addressed to me.
-In truth, we were almost TOO nicely off for Trousers; we were quite overwhelmed by them.
+In truth, we were almost _Too_ nicely off for Trousers; we were quite overwhelmed by them.
 I was just about to say so, when the door opened again, and an element of worldly disturbance entered the room, in the person of Miss Verinder.